 Penn has a Truman Scholar for the third year running.

-College junior Adam Cohen was named a 2015 Truman Scholar, the Harry S. Truman Scholarship Foundation
+College junior Adam Cohen was named a 2015 Truman Scholar, the Harry S. Truman Scholarship Foundation announced on Wednesday.

 About 60 American students receive the scholarship — which provides a monetary award for current college students planning to pursue public service or government-based graduate and professional degrees — each year for their potential to become public service leaders.
 Cohen was awarded the scholarship for his contributions to the public education system.

 An urban studies major, Cohen is involved in extracurricular activities that aim to improve public education, specifically for West Philadelphia high school students.
 He works closely with the Netter Center for Community Partnerships to coordinate Penn student teaching efforts in those schools.

 “There is this paradox that in this area: We have a school with some of the brightest people in the country, but right beside it there are high schools where only half of the students can graduate,” Cohen said.
 “Penn students are in a position to have a huge impact on these kids’ education.”

 "[Cohen] is an amazing leader who is able to communicate with our faculty and students as well as West Philadelphia high school teachers and students.
 He understands how our partnership programs can be made more effective to fulfill the needs of those schools,” Associate Director of the Netter Center Cory Bowman said.